Skip to main content

 Compatible with Anthropic’s Messages API format.
 Use for Claude models.

-You can send messages in one format and retrieve them in another.
+You can store messages in one format and retrieve them in another.
 Acontext automatically handles format conversion.

 Complete workflow example